Ethical and Malpractice Policies

 - To not retain or copy the manuscript in any way;

-- To inform the editor in chief to any published or submitted content that is substantially similar to that under review and which is not cited properly;
+- To inform the editor in chief of any published or submitted content that is substantially similar to that under review and which is not cited properly.

 Identification of unethical (malpractice) behavior:

-- Misconduct and unethical behavior may be identified and brought to the attention of the editor in chief and publisher at any time, by anyone using any way of communication;
+- Misconduct and unethical behavior may be identified and brought to the attention of the editor-in-chief and publisher at any time by anyone using any means of communication.

 - Misconduct and unethical behavior may include, but need not be limited to, examples as delineated above;

-- Whoever informs the Editor-in-Chief or Publisher of such conduct should provide sufficient information and evidence in order for an investigation to be initiated.
-All allegations should be taken seriously and treated in the same way, until a successful decision or conclusion is reached.
+- Whoever informs the Editor-in-Chief or Publisher of such conduct should provide sufficient information and evidence for an investigation to be initiated.
+All allegations should be taken seriously and treated in the same way until a successful decision or conclusion is reached.

 Investigation:

 - Minor misconduct might be dealt with/without the need to consult more widely.
-In any event, the author should be given the opportunity to respond to any allegations;
+In any event, the author should be allowed to respond to any allegations.

 - Serious misconduct might require that the employer of the accused be notified.
-The Editor-in-Chief, together with the Publisher, should make the decision whether or not to involve the employers, either by examining the available evidence themselves or by further consultation with a limited number of experts.
+The Editor-in-Chief, together with the Publisher, should decide whether or not to involve the employers, either by examining the available evidence themselves or by further consultation with a limited number of experts.
 Outcomes:

 - Informing or educating the author or reviewer where there appears to be a misunderstanding or misapplication of acceptable standards;